pyotr777/dockerIaaSTools/README.md

 ### remove

 Remove user container.
 User's docker image is not removed, so when user logs in a new container will be created from user's docker image.

+### port

+Display container ssh port number on the host side.
+Container must be running.
+Also port number is saved in SSH_PORT environment variable inside container.

 ## In-container commands